Holger Mühlbauer: Return to Berlin

-Since 2009, Mühlbauer is the managing director of the IT security association TeleTrusT, which has established reliable conditions for trustworthy application of information and communication technologies.
+Since 2009, Mühlbauer is the managing director of the IT Security Association Germany (TeleTrusT), which has established reliable conditions for trustworthy application of information and communication technologies.
 In 2020, he contributed to Wirtschaftswoche's Economy 4.0 – Die Digitalisierung der Wirtschaft (the digitalisation of science).

+Mühlbauer coordinates the annual technology presentations "IT Security made in Germany" at the RSA Conference San Francisco and at GISEC Dubai.

 Publications

 Mühlbauer authored specialist books, including practical dictionaries (Praxiswörterbuch).
 They were published by Beuth Verlag, including: